tim-qtp/mbti-ai-town-1/ARCHITECTURE.md

 ## Client-side game UI (`src/`)

-One guiding principle for AI Town's architecture is to keep the usage as close to "regular Convex" usage as possible.
+One guiding principle for architecture is to keep the usage as close to "regular Convex" usage as possible.
 So, game state is stored in regular tables, and the UI just uses regular `useQuery` hooks to load that state and render it in the UI.